frigg/frigg.github.io/_posts/2015-03-30-frigg-runner.md

 Frigg knows which tasks a project needs done in order to check the status of the project.
 It can be everything from running tests to running linters.
-Frigg gets the tasks either from the frigg settings file or by guessing based on the files in the project.
+Frigg gets the tasks either from the Frigg settings file or by guessing based on the files in the project.
 We thought that it would be great to have a easy way of running all tasks locally.
 As a result we created [frigg-runner](https://github.com/frigg/frigg-runner), which uses the same task